sarpba/AI_Dubbing/README.md

 - make a manual correction tab, for change automatic translated texts or base audio if need. (text change done)
 - need a good working normaliser metod which is with multilang moduls (change numbers and spacial characters to words, because the finetuned modells not heandle it good)
-- good working speaker diarization for segment reworking.
+- good working speaker diarization for segment reworking. (segment reworking done, but it based on speaker diarization, it can use it for podcasts with one speaker)
 ...

 License: MIT